 Why is there so much confusion and frustration towards speaking English correctly?

 As I mentioned earlier, many students have simply been taught with the wrong methods.

 So, why is this then?
 The most obvious answer is the way which schools and academies teach English.
 Most schools around the world, use the grammar translation method.
-As the name implies, the focus of this method is on the analysis of grammar structures and the memorisation of vocabulary.
+As the name suggests, the focus of this method is on the analysis of grammar structures and the memorisation of vocabulary.
 This makes learning English into an endless task of grammar structures to memorise and recall at the right time.
 Of course, grammar structures have purpose and should be remembered.

 So why do most schools prefer these methods?
 The reason why most schools prefer to teach English this way is because it appears to be serious, academic and complex.
 The grammar translation method fits the way schools teach most subjects – with textbooks, lectures, notes, memorisation and tests.
 The only problem, as you know, it doesn’t work.
 In real conversations, there is no time to think about grammar structures and their exceptions.

 You need to realise that you can have all the methods there is to learn English.
-You can take classes, enrol on online courses, study applications, the list goes on, but all of these are pretty useless without the right mental attitude!!!
+You can take classes, enrol on online courses, study applications, the list goes on...but all of these are pretty useless without the right mental attitude!!!

 One of the most important steps you can take towards speaking English confidently and with ease, is to learn to monitor your attitude towards your learning and how it impacts your work performance.
 If your attitude is weak, even the best methods will fail.
 You have to see that there are two parts to this solution.
 One is the psychology, two is the method.

 Clearly, it is important to have a positive attitude, rather than a negative one towards your leaning process and your ability to speak English.